 Bulk Up Your Sports Vision to Bring Your ‘A’ Game!

 20/20 vision is a first step.
-Of course you need to be sure that your vision is corrected to 20/20.
+Of course, you need to be sure that your vision is corrected to 20/20.
 Visual acuity is critical.
-But what about related skill sets such as first rate peripheral vision, eye-hand coordination, correct depth perception, total field awareness, etc.
+But incredible athletes have great visual acuity combined with exceptional related skill sets that affect their visual performance such as first-rate peripheral vision, eye-hand coordination, correct depth perception, total field awareness, etc.

 These skills are some of the more important and keenly necessary skills for excellence in sports.
 Be it skeet-shooting, bumper cars, skiing, playing golf, soccer, football, baseball, basketball or any other sport; vision plays on the front line.

 To perform optimally in your favorite sport, you most definitely will benefit from a consultation with our eye-care professional with a focus on your “sports vision” — even if you have 20/20 vision.
 A typical eye exam will not usually include the tests needed for special visual skills critically necessary to your challenging sports performance.

 Sports vision tests are extensive and should be tailored to the sport you love to participate in.
 Your examiner will include tests which evaluate how you see during movement both in and outdoors while interacting with other people, sounds, players, coaching instruction, obstructing objects or other players.